 Lorna’s specialist area of practice is media and information law.
 This encompasses defamation, breach of confidence, misuse of private information, privacy, freedom of expression, data protection, freedom of information, Article 8 and Article 10 related human rights law, contempt, harassment, open justice, reporting restrictions and election law.
 She has developed particular specialities in defamation and privacy cases involving the internet and harassment and in online data protection.

 Lorna has extensive litigation experience acting for both claimants and defendants and has acted for television companies, national and local press, publishing houses, Members of Parliament, government departments, local authorities, trades unions and the police, as well as for individuals.
 In addition to defamation and privacy litigation, she has handled a large number of privacy injunctions, contempt proceedings arising from breaches of injunctions and Norwich Pharmaceutical applications.
 Her practice also includes pre-publication advisory work for NGOs and publishers.

-Lorna is ranked as a leading junior in data protection and defamation/privacy in the current edition of Chambers and Partners in which she is described as “very good, detailed and thorough”, “tactically strong, very involved and very hands-on, helping directly in a way that meant we were always two steps ahead of our opponents”, “very comfortable with cases concerning the interplay between defamation, the Human Rights Act and data protection” and as having “authority beyond her year of calling … more like a leader than a junior”.
+Previous editions have described her as “very good, detailed and thorough”, “tactically strong, very involved and very hands-on, helping directly in a way that meant we were always two steps ahead of our opponents”, “very comfortable with cases concerning the interplay between defamation, the Human Rights Act and data protection” and as having “authority beyond her year of calling … more like a leader than a junior”.